Azure/fta-azure-machine-learning/fundamentals/PresenterNotes.md

-# Presenter notes for AzureML fundamentals
+# Presenter's notes for AzureML fundamentals

-## Preparation checklist
+## Demo environment setup

 - Deploy workspace using the instructions in [the src folder](./src/README.md)
 - Navigate to **Author** | **Notebooks**.
 Run all notebooks located in the **fta-live** | **fundamentals** | **src** | **notebooks** folder in the **Files** tree.